 Amount of the partial scholarship

-The scholarship is worth 18.250 Euro and is intended as a contribution to the tuition fees of the Master’s programme at KIT for a maximum period of 12 months from September 2021-September 2022.
+The scholarship is worth 18.620 Euro and is intended as a contribution to the tuition fees of the Master’s programme at KIT for a maximum period of 12 months from September 2022-September 2023.

-Please note that: All remaining other costs are the responsability of the scholarship holder.
-Remaining costs are approx. 17.000 Euro (return flights from country of origin to Amsterdam, in country travel, living costs, accommodation, visa and insurance.
-See financial statement for all details.
+Please note that: All remaining other costs are the responsibility of the scholarship holder.
+Remaining costs are approx. 17.500 Euro (return flights from country of origin to Amsterdam, in country travel, living costs, accommodation, visa and insurance.
+See the financial statement that you have received with your admission letter for exact details of all costs.
 The scholarship starts and ends on the dates indicated in the award letter and covers in principle one academic year.

 Application procedure for partial scholarship